willemsrb/sonar-packageanalyzer-plugin/README.md

 The number of concrete and abstract classes (and interfaces) in the package is an indicator of the extensibility of the package.

 - **Package cycles**
-All elementary package cycles are and reported on all packages, along with the classes participating in the package cycle.
+All elementary package cycles are and reported on all particing packages, listing the classes participating in the package cycle.
+The elementary cycles detection is based on [Donald B. Johnson's algorithm for finding all the elementary circuits of a directed graph](http://www.cs.tufts.edu/comp/150GA/homeworks/hw1/Johnson%2075.PDF).

-- **Missing package-info.java** (java language only)
+- **Missing package-info.java** *(java language only)*
 Reports missing package-info.java files on all classes the in analyzed package.

 ## Issues